TCU sweeps Medford, Saint Clair in wrestling quad

-The Tri-City United wrestling team ended their home trinagular with two victories Thursday.
-The Titans won both their matches, besting Medford 60-12 and Saint-Clair Mankato Loyola 79-0.
+The Tri-City United wrestling team ended their home triangular with two victories Thursday.
+The Titans won both their matches, besting Medford 60-12 and St. Clair-Mankato Loyola 79-0.

 The Titans enjoyed strong performances from all of the team’s wrestlers.
 In the 106 weight class, Zach Balma earned two victories, defeating Medford’s Tommy Elwood in a 7-3 decision and pinning Saint Clair’s Simon Kruse.
 At 113, Chris Johnson also triumphed in two meets, taking down Medford’s Evan Schweisthal by a major 15-2 decision and pinning Saint Clair’s Eli Kruse at 4:31.